hertzmann/hertzmann.github.io/_posts/2022-12-17-when-tech-changes-art.md

 In the 1920s, [the American Federation of Musicians (AFM) union decried music recording and forbid orchestras from recording albums](https://en.wikipedia.org/wiki/American_Federation_of_Musicians#Technology_and_legislation), a move that led to the growth of recorded folk music.

 In 1927, the first movie with an audio soundtrack came out, and, within a few years, 20,000 live musicians lost their jobs performing in movie theatres.
-The AFM launched [a campaign of newspaper advertisements against movie soundtracks](https://www.smithsonianmag.com/history/musicians-wage-war-against-evil-robots-92702721/), including some illustrations that could still be used today:
+In response, the AFM launched [a campaign of newspaper advertisements against movie soundtracks](https://www.smithsonianmag.com/history/musicians-wage-war-against-evil-robots-92702721/), including some illustrations that could still be used today:

 <center>
 <figure>